 This city of forts has seen immense development in the past decades.
 Its journey from the capital of the Maratha Empire to an educational and IT hub is remarkable.
 The changes have been incremental and nowhere has the city parted from its traditions.
 The period after Indian Independence, there was a rapid change all over the country.
 Pune saw the growth of industries in the period between 1950 and 1960.

-Emerging as an IT hub
+Pune emerging as an IT hub

-Pune Oxford of the East was all set to become a major engineering city in India, with many domestic and international companies setting up their roots in Pune, and soon began Pune’s journey to emerge as an IT hub.
+Pune was all set to become a major engineering city in India, with many domestic and international companies setting up their roots in Pune, and soon began Pune’s journey to emerge as an IT hub.
 Many of the big IT firms such as the IBM, Infosys, TCS, Wipro, etc. have made Pune their home.
 With this development in the IT sector, there was a developmental wave throughout the city.
 The employment opportunities increased which gave way for the migration of people from over the country.

 The dynamic and attractive culture of Pune, the educational institutions and the job opportunities it provides attract many students all over the country.
 This has driven the city through a series of changes in every sector.
 The infrastructure of the city has been changing rapidly.
 The construction of better transport like the roads and BRTS is taking place.
 The real estate industry, both residential and commercial has grown, as the demand grows.